TransformJ: An ImageJ Plugin Suite for Geometrical Image Transformation

 THE COPYRIGHT HOLDER SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE EXPRESS OR IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE SOFTWARE AND CORRESPONDING DOCUMENTATION IS PROVIDED "AS IS".
 THE COPYRIGHT HOLDER HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.

-TransformJ was first developed during my stay at the Biomedical Imaging Group of the Swiss Federal Institute of Technology in Lausanne (EPFL), Switzerland, when I was supported by the Netherlands Organization for Scientific Research (NWO).
-The package is a completely revised, extended, and improved version of an earlier C++ library I wrote during my stay as a PhD student at the Image Sciences Institute of Utrecht University, the Netherlands.
+TransformJ was first developed during my stay at the Biomedical Imaging Group of the Swiss Federal Institute of Technology Lausanne in Switzerland, when I was supported by the Netherlands Organization for Scientific Research (NWO).
+The package is a completely revised, extended, and improved version of an earlier C++ library I wrote during my stay as a PhD student at the Image Sciences Institute of University Medical Center Utrecht in the Netherlands.
 If you publish results that are based on TransformJ, I expect you to acknowledge me.

 You may also consider citing the following paper:

 The paper presents the results of an evaluation of over 100 convolution-based interpolation techniques for geometrical transformation of medical image data, showing that spline-based techniques (included in TransformJ) yield the best cost-performance trade-off.